PureDelivery/Backend.SharedContracts/README.md

 # Backend.SharedContracts
 📚 Shared contracts, DTOs, events, and interfaces for Pure Delivery microservices.
 Published as NuGet package to GitHub Packages for cross-service communication and data consistency.

+[1.8.1]
+- CustomerProfileDto to support Avatar and User grade data

 [1.8.0]
 - Remove PaymentMethod field from CreateCustomerRequest